 Urban Chinese people are generally punctual, although huge traffic jams and conditions on the road are often difficult to predict and expats should keep this in mind when making appointments.
 On the other hand, time is much more flexible in smaller cities and rural areas.
 For example, people won’t say, “Let’s meet at 6pm".
 Instead, they will often arrange to meet in the evening.

 Religion in China

-Religion isn't very popular in China and it's more common to find religious people in the rural areas than in the cities.
+Religion isn't very popular in China and it's more common to find religious people in rural areas than in the cities.
 Those who are religious are mostly Buddhist or Muslim, although there are small groups of Christians in bigger cities.
 Although Chinese society is not very religious, many locals go to Buddhist temples to pray for the happiness of their families during celebrations such as the Spring Festival.

 Women in China

 Although perceptions of a woman’s role in society have changed, an ancient concept still exists in many Chinese minds.
-The Chinese concept of beauty is called "baifumei", which means “white” (woman should have white skin), “wealthy” (wealth is very important in China) and "beautiful" (women should be quiet and feminine).
-Women nowadays play a significant role in the management of Chinese companies, but they're also still expected to fulfil traditional roles when it comes to home and children.
+Women nowadays play a significant role in the management of Chinese companies, but they're also still usually expected to fulfil traditional roles when it comes to the home and children.

 Cultural dos and don’ts in China

 Chinese culture is so diverse that only the most essential and crucial cultural dos and don'ts are listed below.

 Don't be surprised if a stranger asks about your age, marital status and your parents’ jobs

 Don't refuse an invitation when you're asked to lunch or dinner as this will cause your host to lose face.
 Rather reschedule if you have to.